 Workstations – We recommend you replace these every 3 years if in a technology dependent role (AutoCAD Engineers, Graphics/Media, etc.) every 5 Years for Power Users (Anyone whose primary role in the organization is to use a computer) and every 7 years for low needs positions (anyone who just uses office apps or checks email, etc.)

-Servers – Make sure it is under warranty with the manufacturer, unless you are planning for RAPID growth (30%.yr or more) go with a 4-5 year initial warranty and keep the warranty extension out to 7 years as an option to use in the event growth slows, if grow goals are hit, replace at 4 years and repeat.
+Servers – Make sure it is under warranty with the manufacturer, unless you are planning for RAPID growth (30%.yr or more) go with a 4-5 year initial warranty and keep the warranty extension out to 7 years as an option to use in the event growth slows, if growth goals are hit, replace at 4 years and repeat.

 Printers – Ensure they are either under maintenance contracts or warranty, look for ways to automate supplies replenishment to reduce admin overhead, plan for replacement every 5-7 years to avoid downtime.